Lisa's Landscape & Design

 Salvia coccinea / Salvia roemeriana

-The photo above features a Tropical Sage but I am lumping in the Cedar sage because it looks exactly the same except the leaves are different and the flower is orangy red instead of the true red of Tropical Sage.
+The photo above features a Tropical Sage but I am lumping in the Cedar sage because they both have red flowers but the Cedar Sage is low growing and the Tropical sage can reach to 2’+. .
 The tropical Sage is a sun/part sun plant and the Cedar Sage is shade/part shade.
 They are both very striking in the landscape, low water, little to no maintenance and can take over a bed by seed though they are not invasive and have very shallow roots.
 Each are deciduous so they sleep in the winter and are some of the first to return in the spring.
 Profuse blooms reach about 1’x 1′ or so.
 Hardy to zones 6-9, reseeds readily.
 Deer resistant.

 Texas Star, Swamp Hibiscus, Scarlet Rose Mallow